|The Oriental Circlet. |

 Photo Credit: The Royal Order of Sartorial Splendor Blog.

-Intimately aware of her love of tiaras, Prince Albert drew inspiration from the Indian jewels presented to Queen Victoria by the East India Company and commissioned R. & S. Garrard and Co., in 1853, to fashion the Oriental Circlet (also called the Indian Ruby Tiara).
+The Oriental Circlet was among Queen Victoria's most treasured tiaras.
+Intimately aware of her love of tiaras, Prince Albert commissioned R. & S. Garrard and Co., in 1853.
+Drawing inspiration from the Indian jewels presented to Queen Victoria by the East India Company, the Oriental Circlet (also called the Indian Ruby Tiara), was designed entirely by him.
 Victoria wrote in her journal: ‘My dear Albert has such good taste and arranges everything for me about my jewellry.’

 In its original state, the Oriental Circlet featured eleven diamond-studded Moghul arches which served as banners over opal-centered lotus flowers.
 In 1902, Queen Alexandra, who harbored a superstitious fear of opals, replaced the gemstones with Victoria’s rubies from 1876.

-Today, the Oriental Circlet remains a beloved British treasure, bequeathed by Queen Victoria to the Crown.
-In our day, the Indian Ruby Tiara is most closely associated with the Queen Mother, who favored the crown for many public appearances in the last days of her life.
+Today, the Oriental Circlet remains a beloved British treasure, bequeathed by Queen Victori to the Crown upon her passing.
+Most recently, the Circlet is most closely associated with the Queen Mother, who favored the crown for many public appearances in the last days of her life.
 Though she could have claimed rights to it far sooner, Queen Elizabeth was happy to abdicate possession of the beloved jewel to her mother until her death in 2002.